CylonicRaider/Instant/README.md

-After updating the dependencies' sources, the dependencies can be built by invoking `make build`; similarily to fetching, `make build-<NAME>` can be used to build only the dependency `<NAME>`, along with and after all dependencies it depends on.
+After updating the dependencies' sources, the dependencies can be built by invoking `make build`; similarily to fetching, `make build-<NAME>` can be used to build only the dependency `<NAME>`; dissimilarly, this also builds all dependencies `<NAME>` "depends" on (see `build_depends`) before actually building `<NAME>`.

 The behavior differs slightly between "full" builds and those of individual
-dependencies: In the beginning of a full build, the `src/` directory is cleared.
-The order of building is not specified except as described in the definition of the `build_depends` variable above (a dependency is built not before any of its "dependencies" is finished).
+dependencies: In the beginning of a full build, the `src/` directory is cleared, which does not happen for individual builds.
+The order of building is not specified except as described in the definition of the `build_depends` variable above (a dependency is not built before any of its "dependencies" is finished).

 As part of the build, Java class file derived from the dependencies' sources are stored in the `src/` diretory (in respectively appropriate